 Improve ventilation by installing a fan close to the moisture source, such as over a cooker or washing machine.
 The fan must be ducted to an outside wall so the moisture can leave the house.

 You should also consider adding insulation to the wall or loft.
-Insulation will reduce heat loss and keep the surface of the wall or ceiling above the dew point, thus preventing condensation.
+Insulation will reduce heat loss and keep the wall or ceiling surface above the dew point, thus preventing condensation.
 A combination of ventilation and insulation usually does the trick.

 Take care when adding insulation above a ceiling.
-The loft space should have around 250mm of Rockwool or Fibreglass to meet modern standards.
-If you add to what is already there, make sure you don’t block any ventilation slots at the eaves, as this could simply transfer your problem from one place to another.
+To meet modern standards, the loft space should have around 250mm of Rockwool or Fibreglass.
+If you add to what is already there, ensure you don’t block any ventilation slots at the eaves, as this could transfer your problem from one place to another.

 Anti-condensation paint works by slightly insulating the painted surface.
 It won’t stop condensation from forming in extreme conditions, but it might help reduce the effects in rooms like kitchens and bathrooms.

-How to Treat Damp Walls Before Painting – Final Thoughts
+How To Treat Damp Walls Before Painting & Decorating — Final Thoughts

 Damp in the home is a huge problem, and understanding what causes it is the first step in confronting the issue.